jhudsl/AnVIL_Book_Getting_Started/docs/02-pis.md

 1. You should now see that export is enabled.
 It will take about a day before data starts showing up in your BigQuery Dataset.

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_290.png" title="Screenshot of the GCP Billing export tab.
 The checkmark indicating that export of detailed cost usage data is enabled is highlighted." alt="Screenshot of the GCP Billing export tab.
 The checkmark indicating that export of detailed cost usage data is enabled is highlighted." width="480" />

-#### Draft/notes

-Note that:

-- You only need one BigQuery project per Google Billing Account.
-One BigQuery Project can handle cost data for multiple Billing Projects (i.e. lab members, cohorts, etc.), as long as they are all under the same Google Billing Account.
-- If you are using multiple Google Billing Accounts (i.e. have multiple funding sources) you will need to set up a BigQuery project for each of them.

 Now that you have set up data export, your billing data will be available for you to analyze at your convenience.
 To learn more about how to analyze your cost data, see: